jrs320/platform/README.md

         ]
     }
 ```
-`publicPath` must be setted in `output`, otherwise，compressed image file path in html is not correct. the reason is ...
+`publicPath` must be setted in `output`, otherwise，compressed image file path in html is not correct. the reason is ...,ye